bcrowell/election/README.md

 On MacOS or Linux, open a terminal windows and type `python3 election.py` to run the program with the default parameters.
 The parameters are described below.
 The most important ones are A and the choice of a distribution.
-As an example where you change these parameters from their default values, you could do `python3 election.py a:3 dist:normal`.
+As an example where you change these parameters from their default values, you could do `python3 election.py a=3 dist=normal`.

 To run the program on Windows, the process should be similar, but you'll have to install Python first.